Maximising the DUNE early physics output with current experiments: Adequate exposure for DUNE

 \subsection{Octant sensitivity}

 The mass hierarchy as well as the values of $\dcp$ and $\theta_{23}$ in nature affect the octant sensitivity of experiments significantly.
 In our analysis, we have considered various true values of $\dcp$ across its full range, and two representative true values of $\theta_{23}$ -- $39^\circ$ and $51^\circ$.
 Having evaluated the minimum $\chi^2$ for each of these cases, we have chosen the lower value.
 Thus, we have ensured that the adequate exposure shown here holds, irrespective of the true octant of $\theta_{23}$.
-Note that octant sensitivity reduces as we go more towards $\theta_{23}= 45^\circ$.
-Thus the above choice of true $\theta_{23}$ does not correspond to the most conservative case.
+Note that octant sensitivity reduces as we go more toward $\theta_{23}= 45^\circ$.
+Thus the above choice of true $\theta_{23}$ only corresponds to the more conservative value of $\theta_{23}$ out of $39^\circ$ and $51^\circ$.

-The middle panel of Fig.~\ref{fig:expo} shows the combined octant sensitivity of the experiments, as a function of LBNE exposure.
-Around 35-37 MW-kt-yr is the required exposure for LBNE, \nova, T2K and ICAL to collectively measure the octant for both hierarchies.
-This implies a runtime of around 3 years in each mode for the `standard' configuration of LBNE.
-Without information from ICAL however, LBNE would have to increase its exposure to around 65(50) MW-kt-yr for NH(IH) to measure the octant with $\chi^2=25$.
-While only LBNE would need a higher exposure of 84 (76) MW-kt-yr for NH(IH).
-This is summarized in the 2nd row of Table ~\ref{tab:adequate}.
+The middle panel of Fig.~\ref{fig:expo} shows the combined octant sensitivity of the experiments, as a function of DUNE exposure.
+Around 70-74 MW-kt-yr for NH(IH) is the required exposure for DUNE, to measure the octant with \nova, T2K and ICAL This implies a runtime of around 3 years in each mode for the `standard' configuration of DUNE.
+Without information from ICAL however, DUNE would have to increase its exposure to around 130(100) MW-kt-yr for NH(IH) to measure the octant with $\chi^2=25$.
+For a 1.2 MW beam and a 10 kt detector this implies about 5(4) years for NH (IH) in each mode.
+DUNE-only would need a higher exposure of 168 (152) MW-kt-yr for NH(IH) corresponding to about 7(6) years in each mode.
+Thus including ICAL data reduces the exposure required from DUNE.
+This is summarized in the second row of Table ~\ref{tab:adequate}.